 How could this be?
-This contradicts other research that proved the importance of exposure and socialization at an early age to prevent fear driven behavior.
+This contradicts other research that proved the importance of exposure and socialization at an early age to prevent fear driven behaviour.

-Most likely, the underlying cause for those contradicting results was that the dog owners had not really been socializing, but unintentionally had been offering exposure in a negative setting for their pups.
+Most likely, the underlying cause for those contradicting results was that the dog owners had unintentionally exposed their pups to new stimuli in a negative setting.

 This is something I read very often.
 People are advised to take their puppy out into busy cities, into public transport, to dog parks, to children’s playgrounds, etc.

 The amount of different stimuli that a puppy needs to experience is emphasized.

-Though the intentions are good, this type of advice could also backfire and turn into a disaster for puppies and their owners.
+Though the intentions are good, this type of advice can backfire and turn into a disaster for puppies and their owners.

-The emphasis should not be on how much the puppy needs to be exposed to, but on how to best expose a puppy to their living environment and to the outside world.
+The emphasis should not be on how much the puppy needs to be exposed to, but on how to best expose a puppy to their living environment and the outside world.

 Exposing is not the same as socializing

-Socializing is about developing socially acceptable behavioral responses towards the environment.
+Socializing is about developing socially acceptable behavioural responses towards the environment.
 Socializing is not about learning to expect severe social interaction with every new thing the dog encounters.
 You don't want your puppy to learn that active interaction is to be expected with every new thing or creature that pops up (or when visitors enter the house, in example).
 Apart from experiencing some comfortable interactions, they also need to experience that not everything will interact with them so they can learn to stay calm and be able to ignore things too.
-Ideally, we like to see dogs who behave relaxed, affectionate, tolerant, social, etc. This is not something that automatically develops during exposure.
-Social behavior can only develop when the puppy has positive or neutral experiences around those stimuli.
+Ideally, we like to see dogs who behave relaxed, tolerant, social, etc. This is not something that automatically develops during exposure.
+Socialized behaviour can only develop when the puppy has neutral or positive experiences around those stimuli.